 Contribution to healthcare

-In 2018 was continued the traditional giving of the gifts to the youngest ones, who were staying during the New Year's holidays at the Institute for Childhood Diseases in Podgorica.
+Jugopetrol AD continued in 2019. the traditional giving of the gifts to the youngest ones, who were staying during the New Year's holidays at the Institute for Childhood Diseases in Podgorica.

 Support of culture and sport (sponsorships)